 Robert, 80, of Marietta (Cobb County), has CHF and is admitted to Kennestone Hospital for acute exacerbation.
 Initially placed on observation; cardiologist intends IV diuresis for 24-48 hours.

 By day 2, he is not improving and requires escalating care.
-The cardiologist changes his status to inpatient on day 3, documenting the case-by-case exception under the Two-Midnight Rule (clinical complexity, escalating acuity, anticipated extended stay).
+The hospital's utilization review committee, with the cardiologist's agreement, changes his status to inpatient via Condition Code 44 on day 3, documenting inpatient medical necessity under the Two-Midnight Rule's case-by-case exception (clinical complexity, escalating acuity, anticipated extended stay).
 He remains inpatient days 3-7.

 He transfers to a Marietta SNF for rehabilitation.
 The 3 inpatient days are sufficient to meet the SNF qualifying stay rule.
 Medicare pays the SNF.

-Lesson: Mid-stay status changes from observation to inpatient are possible and important.
-Physician judgment under the case-by-case exception can preserve SNF eligibility.
+Lesson: A mid-stay switch from observation to inpatient is possible, and physician judgment under the case-by-case exception can preserve SNF eligibility.

 Worked example 4: Worth County 75 Linda, rural ED observation, 23 hours then discharge